Copper-Basin-Exploration-Science-CuBES/Copper-Basin-Exploration-Science-Cubes.github.io/README.md

-This is the personal academic website of Tobermory Mackay-Champion
+This is the GitHub repository of the CuBES website.